michaelnisi/blake/README.md

       bake: [Function],
       template: <Buffer 0a 20 20 20 20 64 69 76 ...> }

-To see a simple example:
+To see a simple use case of Blake:

     git clone git://github.com/michaelnisi/blake.git
     cd blake/example